Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Showcase applications

-To investigate, the frequency of autocatalysis in non-bacterial species, we applied the algorithm to another network, of human erythrocytes \cite{bordbar_iabrbc283_2011}, which contained 342 metabolites and 469 reactions.
+To investigate the frequency of autocatalysis in non-bacterial species, we applied the algorithm to another network, of human erythrocytes \cite{bordbar_iabrbc283_2011}, which contained 342 metabolites and 469 reactions.
 After removal of all small metabolites, two larger strongly connected components remained: one composed of 69 metabolites and 112 reactions, respectively, covering central carbon metabolism, including glycolysis, PPP, and amino-acid metabolism, and a second component composed of 72 metabolites and 135 reactions, largely covering lipid metabolism.
 In summary, 1,379,913 CS-equivalence classes with a maximum size of 25 metabolites/reactions were enumerated.
-In contrast, to the \textit{E.\ coli} networks, only $940$ ($0.068\%$) were autocatalytic.
-The network reflecting central carbon metabolism exhibited approximately $8\%$ (103/1258) autocatalytic CS-equivalence classes (35/150 metzler and 113/183 non-Metzler) which is in line with the results obtained from the \textit{E.\ coli core} network.
-However, the network reflecting lipid metabolism contained 1,378,647 CS-equivalence classes of which only $0.06\%$ (837) were autocatalytic; of these 156 are Metzler and 681 non-Metzler matrices.
+In contrast to the \textit{E.\ coli} networks, only $940$ ($0.068\%$) were autocatalytic.
+The network reflecting central carbon metabolism exhibited approximately $8\%$ (103/1258) autocatalytic CS-equivalence classes (35/150 Metzler and 113/183 non-Metzler), which is in line with the results obtained from the \textit{E.\ coli core} network.
+However, the network reflecting lipid metabolism contained 1,378,647 CS-equivalence classes, of which only $0.06\%$ (837) were autocatalytic; of these 156 are Metzler and 681 non-Metzler matrices.
 Size distributions for both networks together are depicted in Fig.~\ref{fig:Erythrocytes}.

-Finally, we investigated if autocatalysis could be found in a member of the Archaea domain.
+Finally, we investigated whether autocatalysis could be found in a member of the Archaea domain.
 To this end, we took advantage of the metabolic model of \textit{Methanosarcina barkeri} \cite{feist_modeling_2006} with 690 metabolites and 692 originally, of which 249 and 402, respectively, remained in the largest strongly connected component.
-Within this connected component only 1.2\% (20,194) of all CS-equivalence classes (1,677,604) were found to be autocatalytic; 4105 with a Metzler and 16,089 with a non-Metzler matrix.
-Nearly three quarters of the Metzler matrices (5483) were autocatalytic, while for the non-Metzler matrices this is the case for only 1\% (16,089/1,656,158).
-Two thirds of the CS-equivalence classes with autocatalytic cores Metzler matrices correspond to autocatalytic cores.
+We restricted the size of all CS-equivalence classes to 10 metabolites and reactions.
+Within this connected component, only 1.2\% (20,194) of all CS-equivalence classes (1,677,604) were found to be autocatalytic; 4105 with a Metzler and 16,089 with a non-Metzler matrix.
+Nearly three-quarters of the Metzler matrices (5483) were autocatalytic, while for the non-Metzler matrices this is the case for only 1\% (16,089/1,656,158).
+Two-thirds of the CS-equivalence classes with autocatalytic Metzler matrices correspond to autocatalytic cores.
 The size distribution is depicted in Fig.~\ref{fig:Methanosarcina}.

 \FloatBarrier